F5Networks/f5-google-gdm-templates-v2/examples/failover/README.md

 ## Deleting this Solution

-As Google Deployment Manager does not delete storage buckets that contain data, in order to delete this deployment, you will first need to manually empty and/or delete the storage bucket created for the Cloud Failover Extension (provided via *cfeBucket* parameter).
+As Google Deployment Manager does not delete storage buckets that contain data, in order to delete this deployment, you will first need to manually empty and/or delete the storage bucket created for the Cloud Failover Extension (provided via *cfeBucket* parameter or in the format **uniqueString-cfe-storage** if a value was not provided).
 Go to *Google Cloud Console -> S3* and search for *cfeBucket* bucket name, select the box associated with it and then click the "Delete" button.

 You can now delete the deployment.